The Metropolitan Water Reclamation District of Greater Chicago

 The MWRD is working hard to manage stormwater, clean wastewater and recover valuable resources.

-Created in 1889 as the Sanitary District of Chicago, the Metropolitan Water Reclamation District of Greater Chicago (MWRD) today is an award-winning, special-purpose district responsible for treating wastewater and providing stormwater management for residents and businesses in its service area, which encompasses 882.1 square miles and includes Chicago and 128 suburban communities throughout Cook County.
-The MWRD serves approximately 10.35 million people each day, including 5.25 million residents.
+The Metropolitan Water Reclamation District of Greater Chicago (MWRD) was created by the Illinois General Assembly in 1889 as the Sanitary District of Chicago to protect Lake Michigan, the source of our drinking water, as well as the health and safety of citizens and area waterways.
+We are an award-winning, special-purpose district responsible for treating wastewater and providing stormwater management for residents and businesses in our service area which encompasses 882.1 square miles and includes Chicago and 128 suburban communities throughout Cook County.
+The MWRD serves approximately 12.72 million people each day, including 5.16 million residents.

 We believe environmental leadership is our responsibility, so we are looking for solutions that can change the world and keep it safe and secure for future generations.